-Representatives of Offaly County Council, who are in New York for the St Patrick’s Day period, met with senior executives from Tourism Ireland in New York today.
-They were briefed on Tourism Ireland’s extensive promotional programme for 2015, which is in full swing right now.
+Representatives of Offaly County Council, who are in New York for the St Patrick’s Day period, met with senior executives from Tourism Ireland in New York this week.
+They were briefed on Tourism Ireland’s extensive promotional programme for 2016, which is in full swing right now.

 Notes To Editors